Skip to content

 Lessons Learned, Lands Edition

-My original fix was to add 2 Preordain to ensure you hit your land drops and to selectively draw the part of the deck that you wanted for the game plan.
+My original fix was to add 2 to ensure you hit your land drops and to selectively draw the part of the deck that you wanted for the game plan.
 However, you want your cantrips to be finding your spells and not lands.
 Changing the preordains to lands made the deck incredibly consistent.
-You will still have games where you get Wastelanded out of the game, but that number went down a significant amount.
+You will still have games where you get ed out of the game, but that number went down a significant amount.
 I did have a singular game this weekend where I lost to flood, but I also could have played tighter and I don't think the 1 extra land that was a spell before would have meaningfully changed the game.

 So please, if you look at earlier versions playing less lands, please do not cut lands from the deck.
 Lands are good, they allow you to cast all these powerful spells that are in the deck.